seandavidreed/seandavidreed.github.io/README.md

 - [x] CS50x - _Harvard edX_ 12/16/2022
 - [x] C Programming: Become A Pro!
 Think Like A Programmer! - _Udemy_ 12/30/2022
 - [x] CS50AI - _Harvard edX_ 8/23/2023
 - [x] Accelerated Computer Science Fundamentals Specialization - _Coursera_  10/7/2023
+- [ ] Learning How to Learn: Powerful mental tools to help you master tough subjects - _Coursera_
+- [ ] Foundations of Data Structures and Algorithms CU Boulder - _Coursera_

 ### Books
 - [ ] Code: The Hidden Language of Computer Hardware and Software by Charles Petzold